 How could a virus trigger type 1 diabetes?

-As the viruses slowly replicate over time, they induce cellular stress and promote the formation of misfolded proteins and neoantigens which are altered molecules that the immune system may recognise as “non-self”.
-This can initiate an autoimmune response, leading to the production of autoantibodies and ultimately an immune-mediated attack on beta cells.
-Over time, enough beta cells are destroyed that the person develops type 1 diabetes.
+As the viruses slowly replicate over time, they induce cellular stress and promote the formation of misfolded proteins and neoantigens – altered molecules that the immune system may recognize as “non self”.
+This can initiate an autoimmune response, leading to the production of autoantibodies and ultimately, an immune-mediated attack of beta cells.

-Early antiviral treatment and vaccines: potential prevention strategies
+Early antiviral treatment and vaccines as potential prevention strategies

-The scientific content were developed by an international Scientific Production Group comprising leading experts in virology, immunology, cell biology, and clinical diabetology.
+The scientific content was developed by an international Scientific Production Group comprising leading experts in virology, immunology, cell biology, and clinical diabetology.

 Animation Production